RenatoExpert/shuei-docs/en/dev/README.md

-# Shuei Documentation - English Developer's guide
+# Shuei Documentation - Developer's guide
 ## Controller to Server communication
 Controllers send an single-line JSON in a TCP message to Serve that contains only uuid and gstatus.